Nethereum/Nethereum.Docs/docs/nethereum-processing-logprocessing.md

     * Only logs matching the filter are returned to the processor.
 When a filter is not specified an empty filter is passed containing only block range criteria, which means all logs for that block range are returned to the processor from the Blockchain client.
     * The filter can contain contract addresses, event signatures, block number ranges and indexed event parameter values (aka topics).
     * Some of the CreateProcessor methods create a filter implicitly (see below).
-    * For performance reasons it's important to use the appropriate method to create a processor where possible.
-It limits the amount of data being retrieved and processed.
+    * For performance reasons it's important to use the appropriate method to create a processor where possible as it limits the amount of data being retrieved and processed.

 2. After Log Retrieval: (In the processor criteria).